chenxinfeng4/ffmpegcv/README.md

 # FFMPEGCV is an alternative to OPENCV for video read and write.
-The ffmpegcv provide faster and powerful VideoCapture and VideoWriter to cv2 in python.
+The ffmpegcv provide Video Reader and Video Witer with ffmpeg backbone, which are faster and powerful than cv2.

 - The ffmpegcv is api **compatible** to open-cv
 - The ffmpegcv can use **GPU accelerate** encoding and decoding.